jbossdemocentral/fuse-financial-cicd/README.md

 	![alt text](images/threescaleinstall.png "3scale install")

-6. Update 3scale Integration configuration address
+6. Update 3scale integration configuration address

-	Now, these setups can only be set manually, go to your 3scale admin page, login, Select **API** tab on top, and click onto *Fuse Financial Agile Integration Demo Service*.
+	Now, these setups can only be set manually, go to your 3scale admin page, login.
+Select **API** tab on top, and click onto *Fuse Financial Agile Integration Demo Service*.
 On the left tabs, choose **Integration**, and delete **edit Apicast Configuration**

 ![alt text](images/threescaleapicastconfigmenu.png "3scale APICast Config")

-Here is where we tell Apicast where to look for our APIs and how the APIs can be accessed.
+Here is where we tell APIcast where to look for our APIs and how the APIs can be accessed.

 - Set Private Base URL to : **http://fisgateway-service-stable:8080**
 - Set both your Public Basic URL to : **http://apicast-fisdemoprod.<OPENSHIFT_HOST>**
-- Set the three API endpoints accrodingly:
+- Set the three API endpoints accordingly:
 	- GET /demos/sourcegateway/balance
 	- GET /demos/sourcegateway/profile
 	- POST /demos/sourcegateway/transfer